arockenberger/NorKorr/README.md

 ## Aims

 The aim of the NorKorr project is to aggregate and provide correspondence metadata from Norwegian editions of correspondences from different projects, institutions and collections in a format that can be ingested by CorrespSearch.
-The final products are a large set of metadata for Norwegian correspondences under a Creative Commons licence in the CMIF (Correspondence Metadata Interchange Format) standard and an open workflow for (semi-)automatically creating and delivering CMIF-compliant correspondence metadata from future editions prepared by or hosted by the National Library of Norway (and other institutions) to the CorrespSearch web service.
+The final products are a large set of metadata for Norwegian correspondences under a Creative Commons licence in the CMIF ([Correspondence Metadata Interchange Format](https://github.com/TEI-Correspondence-SIG/CMIF)) standard and an open workflow for (semi-)automatically creating and delivering CMIF-compliant correspondence metadata from future editions prepared by or hosted by the National Library of Norway (and other institutions) to the CorrespSearch web service.
 ## Participants

 ### National Library

-Ellen Wiger (NB, NSL)
+Ellen Wiger

-Mette Witting (NB)
+Mette Witting

-Annika Rockenberger (NB)
+Annika Rockenberger

 ### Other Norwegian Institutions

-Hilde Bøe (Munch Museet)
+Hilde Bøe (Munch Museum)

-Philipp Conzett (UiT)
+Philipp Conzett (Arctic University of Tromsø, University )

 ## Implementation
 ### Step 1: Examination of Materials